snavemail/mickey-discord-bot/README.md

 the process of uploading photos of clues to a specified Google Drive folder.
 It also serves as an easy way to upload other photos for things like crafts and found items.
 It saved us a lot of time.

 It was packaged with an app and a server.
-The server was able to store the recorded clues we cracked via CSV and make a
+The server was able to store the recorded clues we cracked via CSV and then ran a search algorithm on the clues to make an optimal route.

 ## Features

-List key features or functionalities of your project.
-Use bullet points for clarity.

 - Add images to google drive from discord via a command
 - Get motivational quotes for when you are feeling down